Two Way ANOVA (Analysis of Variance) With Replication for Non-Statisticians

 The goal is to accept or reject the null hypothesis (i.e., the samples have different means) at a certain confidence level (95% or 99%).

 |p value > a||Cannot Reject the null hypothesis|

 Here, the P-value for Male/Female is greater than alpha (.179> .05), so we cannot reject the null hypothesis that the means are the same.
 The P-Value for Drugs is greater than alpha (.106 > .05), so the null hypothesis holds as well (means are the same).

 The P-value for the interaction of the drugs and patients is less than alpha (.006< .05), so we reject the null hypotheis and can say that the effectiveness of the drugs is not the same for the two categories of patients.

-Tips on Setting Up Your Data in Excel
+Tips on Setting Up Your Data for Two-Factor with Replication

 To analyze data, Excel requires you to set the data up in a way that can be analyzed.

 The example below shows how to set up the data for two categories of patients treated with three different drugs.

 Then, if you're just interested in the single factor DRUGS, select and run a ANOVA single factor on the three drug columns.

 If you're interested in a ANOVA two-factor analysis (patients vs drugs), select and run a two-factor analysis with repetition (more than one patient in the category receives the same drug).